redding/rb/README.md

 $ cd $HOME && rb && ruby -v  # 1.9.3-p0
 ```

-You can specify a ruby version file using the `-f` option.
-This allows you to specify a version file to use without having to cd there first.
+You can specify a specific version file using the `-f` option:

 ```
 $ cd $HOME